jjv7/Server-Horizontal-Scaling-Sim/README.md

 # MQTT-project
-Example IoT solution for environment monitoring
+Example IoT solution for the auto-scaling of web servers